How to Find and Define Your Family Core Values

 Once your list is compiled, have everyone vote for the ones they want to incorporate.

-Keep in mind, there is no limit to how many values you select… but you don’t want it to seem overwhelming either.
+Keep in mind that there is no limit to how many values you select… but you don’t want it to seem overwhelming either.

-You want and need to be able to adhere to your family core values, so it is okay to be selective when it comes to what is most important to you moving forward.
+You want and need to adhere to your family's core values, so it is okay to be selective about what is most important to you moving forward.

 Step #4: Create And Sign a Family Core Values Creed to Display